cavalab/htn-phenotyping-with-llms/README.md

-# Learning Computational Phenotypes for Treatment Resistant Hypertension with Large Language Models
+# Iterative Learning of Computable Phenotypes for Treatment Resistant Hypertension using Large Language Models

 Generating hypertension computable phenotypes with LLMs